AlexRoar/DAIM/README.md

 ![](https://img.shields.io/github/repo-size/AlexRoar/DAIM)
 ![](https://img.shields.io/github/last-commit/AlexRoar/DAIM)

-The framework is designed to minimize usage of SQL code in interactions between MySQL server and PHP scripts and to bind PHP object alterations with DB alterations.
+The framework is designed to minimize usage of SQL code in interactions between MySQL server and PHP scripts; to bind PHP object alterations with DB alterations.

 ## Why it is gorgeous?

-- Database reactive tables models.
+- Reactive models.
 You change PHP model — Database changes automatically.
 - Generates PHP classes according to existing tables, helps your IDE with suggestions.
-- Keeps connections efficient, uses only one active MySQL connection through whole request.
+- Keeps connections efficient, as it uses only one active MySQL connection throughout all interactions.
 - Keeps connections to multiple databases organized.
 - Automatic prevention of SQL-injections.